lakhujanivijay/Playing-with-tabular-data/ReadMe.md

-# Getting my hands dirty with [csvtk](https://bioinf.shenwei.me/csvtk/)
+# Getting my hands dirty with csvtk!!

 > Vijay Lakhujani, June 14, 2018

 ### What the heck is csvtk?
-csvtk a cross-platform, efficient and practical CSV/TSV toolkit
+csvtk a cross-platform, efficient and practical CSV/TSV toolkit.
+For more information, click [here](https://bioinf.shenwei.me/csvtk/)

 I will be dealing with some demo data sets which could be accessed [here](https://github.com/lakhujanivijay/Playing_with_tabular_data/tree/master/data_set).